Rebilly/api-definitions/WRITING-STYLE.md

       Unique website ID.
       This value is a unique identifier which describes a website or websites in Rebilly.
       A website is where an organization obtains a customer through a subscription.
-      For more information, see [Obtain an organization ID and website ID](https://www.rebilly.com/settings/organizations-and-websites/#obtain-your-organization-id-and-website-id).
+      For more information, see [Obtain your organization ID and website ID](https://www.rebilly.com/docs/settings/organizations-and-websites#obtain-your-organization-id-and-website-id).
 ```

 ##### Organization ID example